-Disclosure of a Conflict of Interest at a Community Asset Committee Meeting
+5. Disclosure of a Conflict of Interest at a Community Asset Committee Meeting

-A Councillor who has a conflict of interest in a matter being considered at a Community Asset Committee meeting at which they:
+A Councillor who has a conflict of interest in a matter being considered at a Community Asset Committee meeting at which he or shethey:

-- 5.1 Are in attendance must disclose that conflict of interest by explaining the nature of the conflict of interest to those in attendance at the Community Asset Committee meeting immediately before the matter is considered; and indicating whether it is a general conflict of interest or a material conflict of interest; or - 5.2 intend to attend must disclose that conflict of interest by providing to the Chief Executive Officer before the Community Asset Committee meeting commences a written notice: - 5.2.1 advising of the conflict of interest; - 5.2.2 explaining the nature of the conflict of interest; and indicating whether it is a general conflict of interest or a material conflict of interest; and - 5.2.3 detailing, if the nature of the conflict of interest involves a member of a Councillor's relationship with or a gift from another person the: - (a) name of the other person; - (b) nature of the relationship with that other person or the date of receipt, value and type of gift received from the other person; and - 5.2.4 nature of that other person's interest in the matter, and then immediately before the matter is considered at the meeting announcing to those in attendance that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under this sub-Rule.
+- 5.1 Are in attendanceis present must disclose that conflict of interest by explaining the nature of the conflict of interest to those in attendancepresent at the Community Asset Committee meeting immediately before the matter is considered; and indicating whether it is a general conflict of interest or a material conflict of interest; or - 5.2 intends to attendpresent-must disclose that conflict of interest by providing to the Chief Executive Officer before the Community Asset Committee meeting commences a written notice: - 5.2.1 advising of the conflict of interest; - 5.2.2 explaining the nature of the conflict of interest; and indicating whether it is a general conflict of interest or a material conflict of interest; and - 5.2.3 detailing, if the nature of the conflict of interest involves a member of a Councillor's relationship with or a gift from another person the: - (a) name of the other person; - (b) nature of the relationship with that other person or the date of receipt, value and type of gift received from the other person; and - 5.2.4 nature of that other person's interest in the matter, and then immediately before the matter is considered at the meeting announcing to those in attendancepresent that theybe or she haves a conflict of interest and that a written notice has been given to the Chief Executive Officer under this sub-Rule.